amaiberg/software-engineering-preliminary/read_resource_example/README.md

-An example of using a (resource) dictionary from inside of a deployed maven jar
+An example of using a resource (a dictionary) from a deployed maven jar
 ===================================================================================
 Usage.
 First, install the dictionary.
 Go to the folder **dict-resource**, type:
 ```